atomikos/performance-benchmark/README.txt

 In general, what we found is that the overhead of JTA/XA is negligible in case of network delays to the backend resource (i.e., not using a collacated DBMS).
 When collocated, our results were a bit slower because connection reuse is delayed until the transaction completes (which takes slightly longer than with plain JDBC).

 This shows that for realistic scenarios (where the backend is separate from the application) there is virtually NO overhead in using JTA/XA.
+So you basically get reliability for free!